dotnet/docs/docs/standard/analyzers/portability-analyzer.md

  - Target type: the type has missing API from a Target Platform
  - Target member: the method is missing from a Target Platform
- - Header for assembly name entries: the .NET Framework assembly that the missing API lives in.
+ - Assembly name: the .NET Framework assembly that the missing API lives in.
  - Each of the selected Target Platforms is one column, such as ".NET Core": "Not supported" value means the API is not supported on this Target Platform.